 The Great Aurora

-Each player shuffles all cards from his or her hand and all permanents he or she owns into his or her library, then draws that many cards.
-Each player may put any number of land cards from his or her hand onto the battlefield.
+Each player shuffles all cards from their hand and all permanents they own into their library, then draws that many cards.
+Each player may put any number of land cards from their hand onto the battlefield.
 Exile The Great Aurora.

 2 months ago